 Making Gravy From The Sauce

 My kids love gravy from slow cooker red wine short ribs served over mashed potatoes.
+These short ribs would also be delicious served over grits.
 I use a cornstarch slurry to thicken up the sauce from these slow cooker red wine short ribs to make gravy.
 Heat the defatted sauce to a boil in a saucepan.
 Then, whisk in the cornstarch slurry (cornstarch mixed with cold water) until slightly thickened.
 The result is a nice gravy for the short ribs, not too thick, not too thin.
 If you like your gravy thicker, make more cornstarch slurry and whisk into the sauce.

 Slow Cooker Red Wine Short Ribs